genestack/user-tutorials/user-guide/source/guide/pipelines.rst

   The log-fold change is obtained by taking the logarithm of the fold change in base 2.

-  Log transformed values contains the same information as Fold Change but makes it more clear for interpretation because of symmetric values.
+  Log transformed values contains the same information as fold change but makes it more clear for interpretation because of symmetric values.
-  Genes with positive Log FC are considered to be up-regulated in the selected group, ones with negative Log FC are down-regulated.
+  Genes with positive log FC are considered to be up-regulated in the selected group, ones with negative log FC are down-regulated.

 - **log-counts per million**: dividing each read count by the total read counts in the sample, and multiplying by 10^6 gives counts per million (CPM).